rajaneesh80/Issue-Tracker-web-app/README.md

 <h3> View details about the issues added: </h3>

-<li> An authenticated can click on the issue hyperlink if he or she wishes to read about </li>
+<li> User can click on the issue hyperlink if he or she wishes to read about </li>

-<h3> Adding an issue:: </h3>
+<h3> Adding an issue: </h3>

 <li> Click on the button 'Add Issue' </li>
 <li> Fill out the form </li>

 <h3> User Edit Profile Page: Navigation bar > Edit Profile __ </h3>

-<h4> Editing an username , first and last name, email, change password </h4>
+<h4> Editing a username if its not already registered, first and last name, email, change password </h4>
 <li> User can change username , first and last name,  </li>
-<li> User can change email if its not allready registered  </li>
+<li> User can change email if it's not already registered <li>
-<li> User can change password by cliking the  provided hyperlink </li>
+<li> User can change the password by clicking the  provided hyperlink </li>

 <h3> Editing an issue: </h3>